Kambal, Karibal

 The series is originally titled as Santa Santita.
 It is streaming online on YouTube.

 Premise

 The story centers on twins Crisanta and Criselda.
-Criselda dies due to a rare disease but retains her spirit that is only visible to her sister Crisanta.
+Criselda dies due to a rare SCID disease and later retains her spirit that is only visible to her sister Crisanta.
 Their bond starts to fall apart when they both fall in love with Diego.
 The rivalry between them builds up when their mother's affections are focused on Crisanta.
 When Criselda's emotions consume her and her soul finds another person's body to inhabit, she returns to take both her mother's affection and Diego's love.